-- Responses may include, but are not limited to the following.
-The teacher may choose to speak to the student, give a written assignment, and/or contact a parent. - Repeated violations of Level One Offenses are handled with Level Two Responses.
+- Responses may include but are not limited to the following: teacher-student conference, parent-teacher-student conference, written assignment, loss of privileges, and time-out. - Repeated violations of Level One Offenses are handled with Level Two Responses.

 Level Two Regulations